seansms/seanslist/README.txt

 my_lists.txt before you start.

 SeansList 0_5 supports four lists, so your my_list.txt should have eight lines with at least one comma (,) on each line.
+By default, semicolons are translated from the file to a comma in the list, allowing for commas in the text.

 After each new entry to a list, all lists are saved to my_list.txt and two backups are made my_list2.txt and my_list3.txt.
 I recommend installing Sean's List in a folder